VipeCloud/vipecloud_api/README.md

 <a name="#user-reputation-get"></a>User Reputation (GET)
 -------------------------------------
-Access a user's email sending reputation in VipeCloud
+Access a user's email sending reputation in VipeCloud.
+Note that if a user's email sending reputation drops below 70, they are not allowed to send email for 21 days.
+This is designed to protect your domain and ability to deliver email, as well as ours.

 #### GET a user's email reputation
 ```